bepuca/bernat-blog/posts/copilot-chat-eval/index.md

 You built a **VSCode Copilot Chat prompt** that extracts key information from server error logs.
 You paste a log entry, it returns structured data: error type, severity, and affected component.
 It works great for some logs, but fails on others.
 You tweak the prompt to fix the failing cases - now the ones that worked are broken. **Without systematic testing, you're playing whack-a-mole**: every fix introduces new problems, and you can't tell if you're making progress or just moving issues around.
 Sound familiar?

 While [VSCode Copilot Chat](https://code.visualstudio.com/docs/copilot/overview) is marketed for code interaction, it turns out that with [Agent mode](https://code.visualstudio.com/docs/copilot/chat/chat-agent-mode), [custom tools](https://code.visualstudio.com/docs/copilot/chat/chat-agent-mode#_agent-mode-tools), and [reusable prompts](https://code.visualstudio.com/docs/copilot/copilot-customization), **you can build agentic workflows with almost no code**.
-The batteries are included - file operations, web access, and [MCP](https://modelcontextprotocol.io/introduction) tools - making it perfect for rapid prototyping of AI workflows that may or may not interact with your codebase.
-But here's the catch: while you can test your custom MCP servers and tools, **there's no way to evaluate the prompts that orchestrate them**.
-You're stuck with "it seems to work fine" - and we all know [evals are essential](https://hamel.dev/blog/posts/evals/) for [systematically improving AI solutions](https://www.bepuca.dev/posts/hdd-for-ai/).
+The batteries are included - file operations, web access, and [MCP](https://modelcontextprotocol.io/introduction) tools - making it well-suited for rapid prototyping of AI workflows that may or may not interact with your codebase.
+But there's a catch: while you can test your custom MCP servers and tools, **there's no way to evaluate the prompts that orchestrate them**.
+You're stuck with "it seems to work fine" - yet [evals are essential](https://hamel.dev/blog/posts/evals/) for [systematically improving AI solutions](https://www.bepuca.dev/posts/hdd-for-ai/).

 This is a real problem.
 Without evaluation, you can't measure performance, catch regressions, or improve reliably.
-You are left between vibe checks and building a fully fledged custom solution that could take weeks - effort that could be completely wasted if the workflow turns out to be less useful than expected.
+You are left between vibe checks and building a fully-fledged custom solution that could take weeks - effort that could be completely wasted if the workflow turns out to be less useful than expected.
 In this post, **we'll build a scrappy evaluation harness for VSCode Copilot Chat prompts** that hopefully gets us 80% of the value with 20% of the effort.
 The code is available at [github.com/bepuca/copilot-chat-eval](https://github.com/bepuca/copilot-chat-eval).

 ## The Problem